codeybear/Asteroids/README.md

 # Asteroid Robots

-## Introduction
-HI!
-Thanks for applying to join Black Cow Technology.
-As part of the process we'd like you to complete this short take-home task.
-It shouldn't take very long, certainly not more than a few hours.

-Please treat this task as though it were a real project and do everything just as you normally would (think source control).
-Additionally, please try to apply the principles of [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) using [pytest](https://docs.pytest.org/en/latest/).

 ## Show Me The Robots!
 The European Space Agency (ESA) is planning to send some robots to an asteroid.
 The surface of the asteroid is represented as a rectangular two dimensional grid.